smart-chain-fr/farms/deploy/Readme.md

 node deploy_fa2_input.js
 ```

-This script deploys a FA2 contract.
+This script deploys a FA2 contract and mint some tokens.

 ### depoy FA2 contract for rewards (executed as admin)